 Never, deal with it.

 I sometimes read my actual horoscope (die hard Leo in the house), but honestly, my favorite place to look at how the stars align is MysticMamma.com.
-Their Astral Insights page takes into account how the cosmos interact with your life, and how you can work with them.
+Their Tuning In page takes into account how the cosmos interact with your life, and how you can work with them.
 Again, it’s a practice in intention more than anything.
 In other words, I personally believe in it, but you don't have to in order for it to make an impact.
+Also, astrology rocks.

 18. I'm applying to jobs I’m qualified-ish for